bitrise-community/create-install-page-qr-code-step/README.md

 # Create install page QR code step

+We have moved this step to https://github.com/bitrise-steplib/steps-create-install-page-qr-code repository.
+It has been rewritten in Golang.

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),